ahcm/ffindex/README.md

 FFindex was written by Andreas Hauser <Andreas.Hauser@LMU.de>.
 Please add your name here if you distribute modified versions.

-FFindex is registered trademark of the Ludwig-Maximilians-Universität, Munich (LMU).
+FFindex is a registered trademark of the Ludwig-Maximilians-Universität, Munich (LMU).

 FFindex is provided under the Create Commons license "Attribution-ShareAlike 4.0", which basically captures the spirit of the Gnu Public License (GPL).